dhruvpratapsingh/dhruvpratapsingh.github.io/_posts/2020-05-02-what-the-finance.md

 ### Individual Brokerage
 Apps: Fidelity, [Robinhood](http://join.robinhood.com/dhruvs16), M1 Finance(not anymore).

-### Investment Strategies: I am 27 Years old and can take risks higher than a lot of people.
+### Investment Strategies: I am 27 Years old and can afford to be a little stupid at times.

 Below strategy of mine is solely based on my trust in American Economy.
 Plan A: Buy SPY, IVV, VOO